redhug/OnlineTutorials-ProjectMilestone/Docs/Project Procurement Management/Procurement_management_plan.md

 ### Request For Proposal(ROP):

-**Purpose of RFP**:The purpose of this RFP file is to provide required hard ware for the development of the website.Providing qualified engineers who has experience in Vue js.
+**Purpose of RFP**:The purpose of this RFP file is to provide required hard ware for the development of the website.
+Providing qualified engineers who has experience in Vue js.

 **Organization's Background**: Well recognized organization and took contract several times without any drawbacks and having good relationships.